Gerald Ratner Athletics Center: History

 A ceremonial groundbreaking was held for the Ratner Center on October 28, 2000.
 The Ratner Center opened to the public on September 29, 2003, although it was not officially dedicated until homecoming weekend on October 11.
 The building, which represented a collaboration between Cesar Pelli & Associates and Chicago's OWP/P, was the first new athletic facility on the University of Chicago campus in 68 years.
 It was a part of a $500 million University-wide capital improvement plan that occurred between 1999 and 2005.
 Part of the plan included the Pelli-designed parking structure across the street from the Athletics Center.
 The parking structure is named the Gerald Ratner Athletics Center Parking Structure.
 The athletic center is known for its innovative asymmetrically supported cable-stayed structural system and S-shaped roofs.
 It is composed of a masted building to the north containing the Myers-McLoraine Swimming Pool, a masted building to the south containing the gymnasia, and a central building containing the Bernard DelGiorno fitness center.

 Ratner, Ph.B.,’35, J.D.,’37, contributed $15 million toward the $51 million cost.
 He was a Phi Beta Kappa graduate and played for the baseball team during the time that the university participated in the Big Ten Conference.
 After graduating from the law school, Order of the Coif, he eventually founded his own law firm Gould & Ratner in 1949.
 Helen Myers McLoraine, also an alumnus from the 1930s, contributed in excess of $5 million to fund the swimming pool.
 Bernard DelGiorno — a gymnast with many degrees from the university: AB’54, AB’55, MBA’55 — has made numerous donations including a $5 million one in 2006 to fund athletic facilities as well as other infrastructure on campus.
-DelGiorno worked in industrial relations and personnel at a steel plant before becoming a stockbroker for Paine Webber, which became a part of UBS Financial Services.
+DelGiorno worked in industrial relations and personnel at a steel plant before working for Paine Webber, which became a part of UBS Financial Services.